Ezequiel Duran Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks third in MLB with a collective 9.6 strikeouts per nine innings.

-- The White Sox have a 4.61 team ERA that ranks 24th across all league pitching staffs.
+- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.59).

-- White Sox pitchers combine to give up 148 total home runs at a rate of 1.4 per game (third-most in the league).
+- White Sox pitchers combine to surrender 150 total home runs at a clip of 1.4 per game (second-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.